UniSharp/laravel-filemanager/README.md

 ## Overview

-Fork from [tsawler/laravel-filemanager](http://packalyst.com/packages/package/tsawler/laravel-filemanager), add restriction that users can see only their own folders.
+Fork from [tsawler/laravel-filemanager](http://packalyst.com/packages/package/tsawler/laravel-filemanager), add mechanism to restrict users to see only their own folders.
 The original functions support image and file upload, this package only modifies the image functions.

 ## Requirements